 4. Filling joints

 The dust produced by sanding the parquet is also ideal for repairing smaller, damaged joints when mixed with joint filler.
 For larger joints, however, the use of special joint sealing compound is recommended.

 Once the preparations have been completed, the actual oiling of the parquet can be started.

-First, stir the parquet oil thoroughly and then apply it evenly and systematically on the parquet.
+First stir the parquet oil thoroughly and then apply it evenly and systematically to the parquet.
 It is best to start in a corner and work towards the exit.
-Areas of more than 30 m2 should be oiled in sections so that the oil does not dry up too quickly.
+Surfaces with more than 30 m2 should be oiled in sections so that the oil does not dry too quickly.